fortrabbit/help/docs/craft-tune.md

 ## Sending mail

 You can not use sendmail on fortrabbit - see our [quirks article](/quirks#toc-mailing).
-Craft CMS allows your to configure sending mail via SMTP.
+Craft CMS allows you to configure sending mail via SMTP.
 It includes options to set your SMTP host, port, and credentials.
 You can use environment variables there as well.
 It's also possible to do that configuration within the Craft control panel.

 Our recommendation: Use an external third party transactional mail provider for that.
 Pixel & Tonic (Craft CMS creators) maintain a [plugin for Postmark](https://plugins.craftcms.com/postmark).
 With that plugin installed you can easily set it up.

 ## Licensing Craft CMS

 Craft CMS is not all free.
-To enable the good parts you need to obtain a licence from Pixel & Tonic (the folks building Craft CMS).
+To enable the good parts you need to obtain a license from Pixel & Tonic (the folks building Craft CMS).

 A Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.
-You might have used the fortrabbit App URL for development and you might have used that to connect your Craft CMS licence with.
-You can change the domain of a Craft licence as well, if for instance you started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.
+You might have used the fortrabbit App URL for development and you might have used that to connect your Craft CMS license with.
+You can change the domain of a Craft license as well, if for instance you started with our App URL but now want to use your own domain with your Craft Console — over at https://console.craftcms.com/.

 The App URL `{{app-name}}.frb.io` is already whitelisted as a testing URL, thanks to Pixel & Tonic.